-Hi, we are Leeds Council, the elected student government for the business school here at CU Boulder.
+Hi, we are Leeds Student Government, the elected council for the business school here at CU Boulder.
 We created this blog in an effort to aid in our goal of bridging the gap between the student body, the council, and our faculty.
-This page is dedicated to fulfill the goal of having full transparency of all the projects and tasks Leeds Council is pursuing.
+This page is dedicated to fulfill the goal of having full transparency of all the projects and tasks LSG is pursuing.

-The council took a retreat to the Vail Leadership Institute to define our mission and core values.
+The council took a retreat to Grand Lake, Colorado to define our mission and core values.
 After two days of deliberation, we emerged with a purpose of "Students Enhancing the Student Experience" and values of community, leadership, accountability, and engagement.
-Since then, every decision made by the Council has embodied these beliefs.
+Since then, every decision made by LSG has embodied these beliefs.
 We strive to align our choices with the interests of our stakeholders.

 SPRING CLUBS BANQUET

-In order to celebrate student involvement, we are hosting a banquet in March for student organizations, faculty, staff, and Leeds board members.
+In order to celebrate student involvement, we are hosting the second annual banquet in March for student organizations, faculty, staff, and Leeds board members.

 The night will be full of networking, awards, food, and drinks.
 The banquet will hopefully strengthen our relationship with club members and help get others involved within Leeds.